 - Large cell carcinomas: This type of NSCLC can grow anywhere in the lungs and is typically fast-growing.

-Remember that these numbers represent the median, or the middle of all results.
 How NSCLC progresses depends on many factors unique to each person’s cancer.
-A 2020 study found that different subtypes of lung adenocarcinomas had median doubling times ranging from 229 days to 647 days.
+For example, a 2020 study found that different subtypes of lung adenocarcinomas had median doubling times ranging from 229–647 days.

 Some theories have looked into factors that might influence this difference, but more research is needed to determine the exact cause.